Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Pseudo-metrics: global case

-\begin{proposition} \begin{itemize} \item[(1)] Let $L$ be a line bundle on $X$ equipped with a respectively usc, lsc, continuous pseudo-metric family $\varphi$.
-Then the pseudo-metric family $-\varphi$ on $-L$ is respectively usc, lsc, continuous. \item[(2)] Let $L_1,L_2$ be two line bundles on $X$ equipped with respectively usc, lsc, continuous pseudo-metric families $\varphi_1,\varphi_2$ respectively.
-Then $\varphi_1+\varphi_2$ is a respectively a usc, lsc, continuous pseudo-metric family on $L_1+L_2$. \item[(3)] Let $f : Y \to X$ be a projective morphism of $K$-schemes.
-Assume that, for any $\omega\in\Omega$, $f$ extends to a $A_{\omega}$-morphism $g_{\omega}:\cY_{\omega} \to \cX_{\omega}$, where $\cY_{\omega}$ is a projective model of $Y$ over $A_{\omega}$.
-Let $L$ be a line bundle equipped with a respectively usc, lsc, continuous pseudo-metric family $\varphi$.
-Then the pseudo-metric family $f^{\ast}\varphi$ on $f^{\ast}L$ is respectively usc, lsc, continuous. \end{itemize} \end{proposition}
+\begin{proposition} \begin{itemize} \item[(1)] Let $L$ be a line bundle on $X$ equipped with a respectively usc/lsc/continuous pseudo-metric $\varphi$.
+Then the pseudo-metric $-\varphi$ on $-L$ is respectively lsc/usc/continuous. \item[(2)] Let $L_1,L_2$ be two line bundles on $X$ respectively equipped with usc/lsc/continuous pseudo-metrics $\varphi_1,\varphi_2$.
+Then $\varphi_1+\varphi_2$ is a usc/lsc/continuous pseudo-metric on $L_1+L_2$. \item[(3)] Let $f : Y \to X$ be a projective morphism of $K$-schemes.
+Let $L$ be a line bundle equipped with a respectively usc, lsc, continuous pseudo-metric $\varphi$.
+Then the pseudo-metric $f^{\ast}\varphi$ on $f^{\ast}L$ is respectively usc, lsc, continuous. \end{itemize} \end{proposition}